Master of Science Degree in Speech-Language Pathology

 Throughout the Master's program, students will learn the skills and knowledge required for ASHA Certification.
 To obtain certification upon completion of the program, ASHA requires the submission of a KASA summary form to show competencies achieved in an array of disciplines (for more on KASA, please visit the Certification Frequently Asked Questions page on ASHA's website).

-ASHA also requires that students have completed one undergraduate class with a grade of C- or better in each of the following areas:
+ASHA mandats that students have completed one course in each of the following areas.
+The University of Louisville requires that students have earned a grade of C- or better in each of the following areas:

 - Physical Sciences